w-lfpup/wctk-js/render/README.md

 	}

 	render() {
+		// no need to render if a render is queued! if (this.#rc.queued) return;

 		// do something here!
 	}
 }

-export { MyComponent };
+export { MyElement };
 ```

 ### details

 The `Redner.render()` method can be called multiple times but the corresponding `Element.render()` method will only be called _once_ per event loop.

-It's a kind of asyncronous rendering.
+It's a kind of asyncronous rendering using the `microtaskQueue`.